 Contributors and Detractors

-For the quarter ended June 30, 2025, the Asia Discovery Fund returned 10.90%, (I Acc USD) while its benchmark, the MSCI All Country Asia ex Japan Small Cap Index, returned 18.36% over the same period.
+For the year ended December 31, 2025, the Asia Discovery Fund returned 7.66%, (I Acc USD) while its benchmark, the MSCI All Country Asia ex Japan Small Cap Index, returned 18.47% over the same period.

-On a country basis, the top three contributors to relative performance were Taiwan due to stock selection, Singapore and Thailand due to an underweight allocation.
-The top three detractors were China/Hong Kong and South Korea due to stock selection and Vietnam due to an off-benchmark allocation.
+On a country basis, the top three contributors to relative performance were India and Taiwan due to stock selection and Malaysia due to zero allocation.
+The top three detractors were China/Hong Kong, South Korea and Indonesia due to stock selection.

-On a sector basis, the top three contributors to relative performance were information technology (IT) and energy due to stock selection and materials due to an underweight allocation.
-The top three detractors were industrials, consumer discretionary and communication services due to stock selection.
+On a sector basis, the top three contributors to relative performance were information technology (IT) and energy due to stock selection and utilities due to zero allocation.
+The top three detractors were health care, industrials and financials due to stock selection.

 Outlook